Nyco/Lean-Storytelling/docs/1_basic.md

 1. Target: product people, like product owner, marketing persons, sales people, founders, C*O
 1. Problem: they fail to generate compelling and crisp stories
-1. Solution: use the Basic template of the TopSol Playbook
+1. Solution: use the Basic template of the TopSol Playbook, the target-problem-solution articulation

 Template:
 ```